remd/ResmeltablesLight/README.md

 # ResmeltablesLight
-Mod for Vintage Story allowing unused toolheads to be smelted in a crucible
+Mod for Vintage Story allowing unused toolheads to be smelted in a crucible (originally authored by Cousax)